How to Avoid Overpaying for Campsites

 If you want even more information, you can go online and look at the prices and limitations of parks affiliated with the Passport America camping club.
 This is free to do and you can see before you join up what you’ll be paying for camping if you join.

 Finally, you can take the time to visit the National Park Service website to learn about how much you will have to pay to stay at their facilities.
+If you purchase an annual park pass, you avoid entrance fees and pay half price to camp in all nationally run campgrounds.

 As you can see, there are many resources available to help you find reasonably priced parks that can protect you from the price gougers.